-TYPE OF ORDER WHO CAN FILE FOR ONE COURT BASED ON Domestic Violence Civil Protection Order Up to 5 years, can be renewed Family or household members including: Spouses, former spouses Parent, child, foster parent People who have kids together Intimate partners who lived together in the last 5 years Same sex couples are eligible Domestic Relations Court - where victim lives, where abuser lives or has a business, or where incident(s) occurred Causing or trying to cause injury or placing someone in fear of imminent serious harm (Courts use different requirements for how recent the incident must be) Stalking Protection Order Up to 5 years, can be renewed Any person who is a victim of stalking.
-No relationship with stalker is required.
-Common Pleas Court - where victim lives (if family or household member, can be filed as DV Protection Order, see above) Pattern of conduct (2 or more events), closely related in time, that cause distress or make a victim believe the stalker will cause harm Sexually Oriented Offense Protection Order Up to 5 years, can be renewed Any person who was a victim of a sexually oriented offense (see ORC 2950.01).
+Type of Order: Who Can File for One: Court: Based On: Civil Protectionincluding:Order -• Spouses, former spousesup to 5 years,• Parent, child, foster parent Domestic Relations Court - where victim lives, where abuser lives or has a business, or where incident(s) occurred Causing or trying to cause injury or placing someone in fear of imminent serious harm (Courts use different requirements for how recent the incident must be) Stalking ProtectionAny person who is aOrder - up to 5victim of stalking.years,No relationship with stalkercan be renewedis required.
+Common Pleas Court - where victim lives (if family or household member, can be filed as DV Protection Order, see above) Pattern of conduct (2 or more events), closely related in time, that cause distress or make a victim believe the stalker will cause harm Sexually Oriented Offense Protection Order - up to 5 years, can be renewed Any person who was a victim of a sexually oriented offense (see ORC 2950.01).
 No relationship with offender is required.
 Case does not have to be criminally prosecuted.
-Common Pleas Court - where victim lives Sexual assault or unwanted sexual contact (see ORC 2950.01) Juvenile Protection Order Until abuser reaches age 19 Victim of abuse by a person who is under age 18, or the victim's parent or other household member, or other parties the Court approves.
+Common Pleas Court - where victim lives Sexual assault or unwanted sexual contact (see ORC 2950.01) Juvenile ProtectionVictim of abuse by a person who is under age 18, or the victim's parent or other household member, or other parties the Court approves.
 Juvenile Court - where victim lives Assault, stalking, sexual offenses, threats of harm or aggravated trespass